gowthamr1999/docbot/README.md

 # docbot
 #hemanth r shankar - frontend
 #Kiran M - nlp, scramping, training and testing
-#Gowtham R - nlp and scramping
+#Gowtham R - frontend,nlp and scramping

 Doctor bot / DocBot
        The project we am currently working.
 The out come of the project is to build a "Chat-bot for clinical purpose".
 With the help of Natural language processing we are working        on a chat-bot that can provide different features like